 Manufacturing: Defect Detection

-A global manufacturer needed to label images for quality control:
+A global manufacturer needed to label images for quality control across production lines:

 - Created comprehensive training dataset with 87% fewer manual labels